JasonWong08/NybbleQ_User_Manual/user_manual_en/5-play-with-nybble-q/README.md

-# 5 🕹 Play with Bittle X
+# 5 🕹 Play with Nybble Q